 How to contribute a patch to the jetty project.
 You should first familiarize yourself with the Eclipse wiki page on contributing via Git.

-Do you have the rights to contribute this content to Eclipse?
+Does the contributor have the rights to contribute this content to Eclipse?

 The simplest way to contribute a patch is to make a modification to a cloned copy of jetty and then generate a diff between the two versions.
 We don't really like this approach, but it is difficult to ignore how easy it is for the contributer.
 Just remember, you still need to create a CLA as mentioned above.